mrkurger/date-night-app2/README.md

 - Refactor monolithic controllers (e.g. in client/app.module.js) into feature-specific modules.
 - Clean up and properly populate the custom Express middleware under the /middleware directory.
-- Split and modularize AngularJS components for authentication, ad management, and chat.
+- Split and modularize Angular components for authentication, ad management, and chat.
-- Enhance error handling in $http interceptors.
+- Enhance error handling in HTTP interceptors.
 - Review and update static asset paths and environment configurations.